-- 13.1 A touchdown is scored when the offense is in possession of the ball in the opposition end-zone, with both the flags and the ball having crossed the plane of the goal line.
-If one of the 2 are not in goal, the ball will be spotted at the point where either the ball or the flag is not in goal. - 13.2 A touchdown will count for 6 points and will be followed by a Point after Touchdown (PAT) also called a convert attempt. - 13.3 After a player scores a touchdown the referee will immediately signal a touchdown.
-The player is then expected to remain stationary and let the ref pull his flag belt to check for an illegal flag. - 13.4 If the flag is illegal (knotted or broken), the player will receive an illegal flag penalty and the TD will not count, DR. - 13.5 If the player does not co-operate with the referee in the flag check, the player will receive an OC penalty and the TD will not count, DR. - 13.6 Should Team B intercept a pass on a scrimmage play, and subsequently be called for an illegal flag belt, the penalty will result in a L5 from the point the ball was intercepted, and Team B will maintain possession.
+13.1 A touchdown is scored when the offense is in possession of the ball in the opposition end-zone, with both the any part of any one of the flags of the ball carrier, and the ball, having crossed the plane of the goal line.
+If one of the 2 above are not in goal, the ball will be spotted at the point where either the ball or the flag is not in goal.

+- 13.2 A touchdown will count for 6 points and will be followed by a Point after Touchdown (PAT) also called a convert attempt, or an onside attempt. - 13.3 Illegal flag The official can ask for a player to allow them to verify that the flag has not been tampered with.
+This can take place on any play.
+After a player scores a touchdown the referee will immediately signal a touchdown.
+The player is then expected to remain stationary and let the ref pull their flag belt to check for an illegal flag. - 13.4 If the flag has been tampered with, the player will receive an illegal flag penalty and the play will not count.
+If the flag is illegal (knotted or broken), the player will receive an illegal flag penalty and the TD will not count, DR. - 13.5 If the player does not cooperate with the referee in the flag check, the player will receive an OC penalty and the play TD will not count, DR. - 13.6 Should Team B intercept a pass on a scrimmage play, and subsequently be called for an illegal flag, the penalty will result in a L5 from the point the ball was intercepted, and Team B will maintain possession.